-In 2020 and 2023, §303(d) sampling studies were performed by ADEM on Walton Creek at WLTB-1 to further assess the water quality of the impaired stream.
-For purposes of this TMDL, the 2020 and 2023 data will be used to assess the water quality of Walton Creek because it is the most recent data and provides the best picture of the current water quality conditions of the stream.
+In 2024, §303(d) sampling studies were performed by ADEM on Patrick Creek at station PATC-1 to further assess the water quality of the impaired stream.
+For purposes of this TMDL, the 2024 data will be used to assess the water quality of Patrick Creek because it is the most recent data and provides the best picture of the current water quality conditions of the stream.
 The 2024 edition of Alabama's Water Quality Assessment and Listing Methodology, prepared by ADEM, provides the rationale for the Department to use the most recent data to prepare a TMDL for an impaired waterbody.

-Eight E. coli samples were collected during 2020 and 14 E. coli samples were collected during 2023 at station WLTB-1 for a total of 22 samples.
-Intensive bacteria studies were performed during the months of July/August and September in 2023.
-Each intensive bacteria study consisted of collecting at least five E. coli bacteria samples over a thirty-day time window, with a minimum of 24 hours between each sample collection.
-A geometric mean was calculated from each intensive bacteria study.
+Seventeen E. coli samples were collected during 2024 at station PATC-1, and intensive bacteria studies were performed during the months of May and August.
+Each intensive bacteria study consisted of collecting at least five E. coli samples over a thirty-day time window, with a minimum of 24 hours between each sample collection.

-Of the 22 total E. coli samples, 16 exceeded the single sample maximum criterion of 298 colonies/100 ml.
-Furthermore, both of the E. coli geometric means violated the geometric mean criterion of 126 colonies/100 ml.
+Of the seventeen total E. coli samples collected in 2024, eleven exceeded the summer single sample maximum criterion of 298 colonies/100 ml.
+Furthermore, the geometric mean criterion of 126 colonies/100 ml was exceeded during both intensive bacteria studies.
 A summary of the E. coli results is provided below in Table 6.
 All E. coli criteria exceedances are highlighted in red.